abitdodgy/snakes_and_ladders/README.md

 | 1.
 Portal | 2.
 Cell | 3.
 Cell | 4.
 Cell | 5.
 Bowser | 6.
 Cell ... | 16.
 Portal |
 ````

 If you are wondering what `Portal` is, it's a class that represents snakes and ladders.
 Snakes and ladders have identical behaviour.
 Only their data differs.
 In the case of a snake, its destination is always smaller than its location.
 The opposite is true for ladders.
 So we can use the same class to represent both.
-You can think of them as portals because they transport any player to other locations.
+You can think of them as portals because they transport players to other locations; *where to* is secondary.

 Once we have our mappings we tell the grid to mount them.